 The Slovene language exams are composed of a written and an oral section.
 For both sections you will have to prove your identity by means of valid photo identification.
 For the written section of the exam you will need a pen; you may not use any other aids.
 Candidates take the advanced level exam on computers (provided by the Examination Centre).

-Candidates will receive their exam results no later than 30 days after the exam.
+Candidates will receive their exam results no later than 30 work days after the exam.
 If the candidate has passed the exam, s/he will receive a Certificate of Slovene as a Second and Foreign Language, along with an insert about the results.
 The Certificate is a publicly valid document and the candidate can use it for various official purposes.

 If the candidate fails the exam, s/he will receive a statement of results.